Zero Waste Skin Care: 13 Best Brands Against Plastic

 This is obviously not a vegan option, but if you’re not vegan, see if you can get your hands on some sustainably harvested honey from local beekeepers.

 To make your own zero waste toner, use rose water, apple cider vinegar and a little lavender essential oil.
 Check out an exact recipe here.
+And for makeup remover – good old sweet almond oil does the trick!

 For those of you seeking specific zero waste skin care for dry skin, check out Treading My Own Path’s advice on oil-based facial moisturizing (along with a zero waste cold cream recipe) and watch this video on a DIY zero waste face moisturizer.